 We supply programmable grid simulators that create AC grids and emulate its disturbances.
 You can load and execute test profiles from a simple CSV file.

 Being bidirectional, the test energy can be regenerated to the grid, essential for testing Distributed Energy Resources (DER) or generators where the equipment under test and generate, consume or store energy.

-Take a look at the GE-AC Grid Emulators and call us on 01483 302 700 to discuss any specific requirements you may have.
+Take a look at the GE-AC Grid Emulators or regenerative grid simulators and call us on 01483 302 700 to discuss any specific requirements you may have.
 Our expert team are always on call to provide you with the best, bespoke solution to you power requirements.